The following steps will help in guiding you through the application process.

 - Student Interview on Shadow Day

-After an applicant's file is complete, the Admissions Committee reviews the above information to make an admissions decision.
+After an applicant's file is complete, the Admissions Committee reviews the file and the above information to make an admissions decision.
 Decisions will be made on a rolling basis.
 Families will be notified by mail of the admissions decision.
+All decisions are made without further comment.

 If the student is accepted, the school must receive the completed and signed Financial Agreement and the completed Online Enrollment to secure the student's enrollment.